 Yes, enchilada purists and those who are making authentic Mexican food, I realize this is more of a wet burrito, but alas, you can use corn tortillas too!
 Please don’t leave me nasty comments about how I should be ashamed.

-I am not ashamed, these darn enchiladas are delicious regardless of what type of tortillas you use.
+I am not ashamed, these darn enchiladas, also known as smothered burritos, are delicious regardless of what type of tortillas you use.
 And while we are on the subject, I’m not wrapping small fish either, so I guess this recipe is a total abomination!

 I will not hang my head in shame.
 I will hold it high and eat CHICKEN ENCHILADAS!